wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 ### SQL Injection

-External: [OWASP SQL Injection Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html) — read it for parameterised queries (Defense Option 1) and the [allow-list input validation pattern](https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html#defense-option-4-allowlist-input-validation) for dynamic identifiers (Defense Option 4), which has the worked code shapes.
+External: [OWASP SQL Injection Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html).
+Read it for parameterized queries (Defense Option 1) and the [allow-list input validation pattern](https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html#defense-option-4-allowlist-input-validation) for dynamic identifiers (Defense Option 4), which has the worked code shapes.

 WSO2 rule: use a compiled/prepared statement with bind variables for every *value*.
-SQL *identifiers* — table names, column names, an `ORDER BY` column, sort direction, offset — **cannot** be bound as parameters; an `ORDER BY` column name in particular is not a legal `PreparedStatement` parameter.
+SQL *identifiers* (table names, column names, an `ORDER BY` column, sort direction, offset) **cannot** be bound as parameters; an `ORDER BY` column name in particular is not a legal `PreparedStatement` parameter.
 Where the query needs a dynamic identifier, restructure the method so it does not accept the raw identifier from the caller; map a fixed set of user-facing keys to real column/table names through a static allow-list and reject anything not in the set.
 Concatenating an identifier into the query string is injectable even when every other value is bound.

 === "Java stack"

     `PreparedStatement` with `?` placeholders and `setXxx` for every value.
-For non-parameterisable segments, keep a class-level `static final Map<String, String>` from allowed input keys to real column/table names; look up the value and reject (return / throw) on a `null` result.
-Normalise sort direction by equality check — `orderDirection.equalsIgnoreCase("DESC")` selects `DESC`, otherwise fall back to `ASC`.
+For non-parameterizable segments, keep a class-level `static final Map<String, String>` from allowed input keys to real column/table names; look up the value and reject (return / throw) on a `null` result.
+Normalize sort direction by equality check: `orderDirection.equalsIgnoreCase("DESC")` selects `DESC`, otherwise fall back to `ASC`.

     ```java
-    // Values — always bound
+    // Values - always bound
     try (PreparedStatement ps = conn.prepareStatement(
             "SELECT id, name FROM users WHERE tenant_id = ?
 AND user_id = ?")) {
         ps.setInt(1, tenantId);